Today we’re excited to share the results of the latest clinical trial made with Hôtel Dieu and Dreem.

 These clinical trial results were obtained using the beta version of the Dreem headband.
 The beta version of Dreem was launched in March 2016.
 The new version of the headband was announced for pre-order earlier this year, in June.
 It is based on the same technology and seeks to improve the quality of deep sleep.
 This study focuses on the classification of sleep phases (realized via EEG measurement) and deep sleep stimulations (through sound frequency between 500 and 1.000 Hertz, typically called “pink noise”).

-It was divided into two parts:
+It was divided into two parts, with 20 subjects:

 – The 2nd part, an observational pilot study realized at home on 90 subjects evaluated the functioning of the headband Dreem.
 Some cases were excluded from the analysis of this study: people who slept less than 3 hours, people with deep sleep higher than 3 hours and people with recordings lower than 5 hours.